thvu02/website_v1/hugoplate/content/english/pages/experience.md

 - Presented at: VSU High School Conference '22, Southeast Asian Admit Weekend '23, Southeast Asian Transfer Enrichment Day '23

+UCLA's Vietnamese Student Union and Southeast Asian Campus Learning Education and Retention program (SEA CLEAR) are different entities, but they collaborate so much to the point where I just consider them as one.
+The two clubs host a variety of programs targeted towards Southeast Asian students from the around LA area.
+These include High School Conference (HSC) for high school students, Southeast Asian Admit Weekend (SEA ADMIT) for high school students admitted to UCLA, and Southeast Asian Transfer Enrichment Day (SEATED) for prospective UCLA transfer students.
+I served as a Workshop Facilitator for all of these programs.

-I organize and present a variety of workshops to southeast asian high school students, high school students admitted to UCLA, and propsective UCLA transfer students.
-These workshops range from academics to southeast asian education to mental health awareness.
+As a Workshop Facilitator, I organize and present a variety of workshops covering a range of topics including academics, Southeast Asian education, and mental health.
 More specifically, the workshops I present cover topics such as race data aggregation, southeast asian deportation and representation in higher education, resume building, obtaining research and internship positions, how to network, time management, and self-care benefits and methods.
 In total, I have presented my workshops to approximately 175 people.

 {{< /accordion >}}